 Add Repository Hook

-Alternatively you can activate polling of the source code management system as build trigger in your Jenkins job configuration.
+Alternatively, you can activate polling of the source code management system as build trigger in your Jenkins job configuration.

 Following the steps above you will be able to easily setup a continuous integration process performing the automated test of the application you develop.
+Each commit will now trigger an automated test run.
+Once the test run has finished, you’ll instantly receive a mail with the Ranorex test report.